Stand up for the facts!

 "How does it matter?
 Well, criminal laws we have to outlaw murder, manslaughter, etc. are in place to protect ‘natural persons.’
 So yes, if woman were to have miscarriage or seek an abortion, she could be prosecuted under any of these.
 It would be up to discretion of prosecutor," she tweeted.

-District attorneys in Georgia’s most populous counties told The Atlanta Journal-Constitution as well as PolitiFact that they won’t prosecute women who get abortions.
+District attorneys in Georgia’s most populous counties told The Atlanta Journal-Constitution and PolitiFact that they won’t prosecute women who get abortions.
 The Macon County District Attorney told the Daily Report he won’t prosecute women either.

 However, Douglas County District Attorney Ryan Leonard told the Daily Report he thinks women can be charged with murder under the new law (though he said he wasn’t eager to prosecute people).